Types of Law Degrees and Legal Studies Degrees

 - Legal advocacy

 - Migration law

 Doctoral graduates may work in academia, teaching and writing papers while employed by a major law school.
-The BLS reported that the employment of professors would increase by 15% between 2008 and 2018.
-Postsecondary law teachers were listed as making a mean annual salary of $107,990 in May 2010.
+The BLS reported that the employment of post-secondary teachers would increase by 13% between 2014 and 2024.
+Postsecondary law teachers were listed as making a mean annual salary of $126,230 in May 2015.